-- agreement of the financial statement disclosures to underlying supporting documentation; - · enquiries of management; - review of minutes of board meetings throughout the period; - obtaining an understanding of the control environment in monitoring compliance with laws and regulations; - · review of correspondence with the PRA and FCA; and - review of the Group and Society's, breaches register and Internal Audit reports.
+- agreement of the financial statement disclosures to underlying supporting documentation; - · enquiries of management; - · review of minutes of board meetings throughout the period; - obtaining an understanding of the control environment for monitoring compliance with laws and regulations; - · review of correspondence with the PRA and FCA; and - · review of the Group's breaches register and Internal Audit reports.

-There are inherent limitations in the audit procedures described above and the further removed non-compliance with laws and regulations is from the events and transactions reflected in the financial statements. the less likely, as auditor of the financial statements, we would become aware of it.
-As in all of our audits we also addressed the risk of management override of internal controls, including testing journals and evaluating whether there was evidence of bias by the directors that might reasonably represent a risk of material misstatement due to fraud.
+There are inherent limitations in the audit procedures described above and the further removed non-compliance with laws and regulations is from the events and transactions reflected in the financial statements, the less likely, as auditor of the financial statements, we would become aware of it.
+We also addressed the risk of management override of internal controls, including testing journals and evaluating whether there was evidence of bias by the directors that might reasonably represent a risk of material misstatement due to fraud.